t1/deployer/docs/reference.md

 The deployer uses the log levels of [slf4j](http://www.slf4j.org).
-The JBoss CLI additionally allows log levels from Java Util Logging, so when reading these levels, the Deployer maps them as follows:
+The JBoss CLI additionally allows log levels from Java Util Logging, so when reading these levels, The Deployer maps them as follows:

 | jul | slf4j |
 | --- | --- |